-Our efforts include high-visibility patrols, responding to and investigating on and off-campus incidents, providing guard services at a myriad of University events, and increasing student and employee vigilance through crime prevention seminars, workshops, and other activities.
+Our efforts to keep the community safe include high-visibility patrols, responding to and investigating on and off campus incidents, providing guard services at a myriad of University events, and increasing student and employee vigilance through crime prevention seminars, workshops, and other activities.
 The Department of Public Safety is committed to working with the community to achieve our shared goal: a safe, welcoming campus environment.
 In a Facilities and Operations Client Survey covering the 2017-2018 Academic Year, 3,358 responses were received from the undergraduate students, graduate and professional students, faculty, and staff.
 Ninety-five percent of the respondents agreed they felt safe on campus.
 Ninety-two percent agreed that campus security and safety policies were accessible and understandable.

 We have achieved this honor by engaging everyone in the business of public safety.
 We value our partnership with the community, and as we work to make the Columbia community safe, we realize our success ultimately depends upon the constructive relationships we have built with our neighbors.
 We welcome and value your input and ask for your support.
-In all of our efforts, we are guided by our values of "Pride, Professionalism, and Service."
+In all our efforts, we are guided by our values of "Pride, Professionalism, and Service."

 At Columbia University, the safety and well-being of our students, faculty, and staff are our top priorities.
-Columbia's campuses and the surrounding areas are safe and have an extremely low crime rate for an urban university.
-We take great pride in this fact and in all of our public service accomplishments.
+Columbia's campuses and the surrounding areas continue to be safe, despite the many unforeseen challenges of the past year.
+We take great pride in this fact and in all our public service efforts.
+Rest assured that we will continue our efforts during these challenging times to help ensure a safe and open community for all.

-photo by Eileen Barroso
+Photo by Eileen Barroso